seal-codes/pitch/pages/02-foundation-trust.md

 <!--
 What makes us as humans so unique is the intricate way we interact.
 We build societies, create art, and conduct business.
 And every single one of these interactions, from a simple conversation to a global transaction, is built on a fundamental, invisible foundation: Trust.

+[SHORT VERSION] For millennia, humans used visible seals to prove authenticity - royal seals pressed into wax that instantly communicated who stood behind a document.
+But in our digital world, that foundation of trust is crumbling.
 -->